Geometry of particle emission in UrQMD Ar+Sc collisions at SPS energies: Abstract

 \section{Abstract}

 Over the past few decades, progress in femtoscopy has been driven by the interplay between experimental measurements and theoretical calculations.
-Measurements provide data for the theory to understand it, while theoretical predictions guide new measurements.
-In the recent decade, several experiments have confirmed that the two-particle pion emitting source is well described by L\'evy alpha-stable distributions.
-To enable theoretical interpretation, phenomenological simulations have been done at RHIC and LHC energies, using various available heavy-ion collision models.
+Measurements provide data to support the theory, while theoretical predictions guide new measurements.
+In the recent decade, several experiments have confirmed that the two-particle pion-emitting source is well described by Lévy alpha-stable distributions.
+To enable theoretical interpretation, phenomenological simulations have been done at RHIC and LHC energies, in large systems such as Au+Au or Pb+Pb, using various available heavy-ion collision models.
+However, such simulations have not been done in intermediate systems.
 In this paper, we investigate three-dimensional two-pion pair source distributions from $^{40}$Ar+$^{45}$Sc central collisions at SPS energies, generated with the Ultra-Relativistic Quantum Molecular Dynamics Monte-Carlo event generator.
-We fit the pair source with Lévy-stable distributions, and discuss the extracted Lévy parameters describing the spatial scale, shape and strength of the source.
+Supplemented by a validation of the simulated hadronic spectra, we find that the pair source can be described with Lévy-stable distributions.
+We subsequently interpret the physical meaning of the extracted Lévy parameters corresponding to the spatial scale, shape, and strength of the source.
+Our results form a baseline for future experimental measurements in intermediate systems.